Geology, Ecosystems and Biodiversity

 Biosphere reserves demonstrate ways to safeguard natural ecosystems and biodiversity through science, education and participatory approaches while at the same time promoting innovative economic development that is environmentally sustainable and socially and culturally appropriate.
 MAB focuses on specific ecosystems in biosphere reserves including mountains, drylands, tropical forests, urban systems, wetlands, and marine, island and coastal systems.
 Biosphere reserves are increasingly used as pilot sites for testing mitigation and adaptation to climate change, green economies and as sites for collaboration with other international innovative environmental initiatives.

 Biodiversity loss, along with climate change, is one of the great global challenges of our time.
-The UNESCO Biodiversity Initiative (UBI) launched in 2011 aims to bring UNESCO’s knowledge and networks in the areas of education, the natural, social and human sciences, culture and communication to enrich the international policy response to the biodiversity crisis.
-It federates UNESCO’s work on biodiversity across disciplines.
-This multidisciplinary UNESCO perspective to the biodiversity crisis contributes to the recently established Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES) in which UNESCO participates.
+UNESCO’s knowledge and networks in the areas of education, the natural, social and human sciences, culture and communication provides a multidisciplinary perspective to enrich the international policy response to the biodiversity crisis.
+UNESCO contributes to the recently established Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES).
 IPBES aims to provide accurate, impartial and up-to-date science to inform policy decisions and biodiversity conventions just as the Intergovernmental Panel on Climate Change (IPCC) provides for the climate change conventions.
+UNESCO supports IPBES to recognize and respect the contribution of indigenous and local knowledge to the conservation and sustainable use of biodiversity and ecosystems.